GitbookIO/gitbook/README.md

 GitBook is a command line tool (and Node.js library) for building beautiful books using GitHub/Git and Markdown (or AsciiDoc).
 Here is an example: [Learn Javascript](https://www.gitbook.com/book/GitBookIO/javascript).

-You can publish and host book easily online using [gitbook.com](https://www.gitbook.com), a web-editor is [also available](https://www.gitbook.com/editor).
+You can publish and host book easily online using [gitbook.com](https://www.gitbook.com), a desktop editor is [also available](https://www.gitbook.com/editor).

 Stay updated by following [@GitBookIO](https://twitter.com/GitBookIO) on Twitter or [GitBook](https://www.facebook.com/gitbookcom) on Facebook.